 So they picked up and moved out of Sacramento to start Re:church.
 Why Re:church?
 From the outside it looked like if you wanted a great Rio Vista church there were plenty to choose from… And there are!
 But Pastor Sean and Amanda desired to do church a little less traditional than the average Rio Vista church.
 So Re:church was birthed out of a desire to try church a little differently.

 What does trying to do church different mean?

 From the widow, single parent, alcoholic, to the tattooed, pierced or divorced (and everyone in-between) a lot of people have been rejected and displaced by the so called religious.
 Re:church wants everyone to feel welcome when they walk in the door.
 We also don’t feel trapped into a specific style or method of “doing church”.
 We believe the church is made up of incredibly unique and diverse people, and we want Re:church to reflect that.

 It means we’re open to unorthodox services.
 It means we don’t need to do church the way it’s been done.
 It means that while we value some traditions of the past if they don’t serve a purpose today we won’t cling to them.
 It means we serve an exciting creative God, and worshiping Him should look like that.
 It means no matter your past or present, we know that God has a perfect plan for your life, and we’d love to help you get onto that path.
 We hope you’ll come and hang out with us so that you can become part of “Our Story” in this new Rio Vista church.

-When are Services?-Currently, our church services are Sunday mornings at 9:00 and 11:00.
+When are Services?-Currently, our festival church services are Sunday mornings at 8:30 in the field, you can come and set up your chair from 8-8:30.
 We have kids programs for ages 2-12, and a nursery for parents to bring fussy infants into.